Stand up for the facts!

 He’s right about jobs: The U.S. has added 15.8 million jobs since January 2021, when Biden was sworn in, though some of those represented the workforce return of workers the pandemic had sidelined.

-Wages are up under Biden without factoring in inflation, but for the entirety of his tenure, they have trailed inflation, which hit a four-decade high under Biden.
-However, wages have outpaced inflation over the past two years, the past year, and compared with before the pandemic.
+Wages are up under Biden without factoring in inflation.
+But for his full tenure, wages have trailed inflation, which hit a four-decade high under Biden.
+Nevertheless, wages have outpaced inflation over the past two years, the past year and compared with before the pandemic.

 Whether health care costs were lower overall is a trickier question, because there’s great variation from family to family and person to person.
 However, U.S. health care expenditures as a percentage of gross domestic product peaked during the pandemic in 2020 and have since fallen roughly to prepandemic levels.
 This represented the biggest sustained decline in decades.